gabysurianosj/Sinatra-Travel-List/README.md

 1. Clone this repo
 2. In your terminal, run:
-'rake db:migrate'
+`rake db:migrate`
 3. Then in your terminal, run:
-'shotgun'
+`shotgun`
-4. Then click on "Your server is running at XXX.XXX.XXX.XX:XXXXX"
+4. Open your browser and copy and paste the # outlined here:`Your server is running at XXX.XXX.XXX.XX:XXXXX`
 5. Create your travel list!

 ## Contributing